-is the means for identifying and recording the sample and nation about it.
-The sample tag should be legibly written in indelible pencil or waterproof ink.
-The information rded in a logbook.
-The tag should be firmly affixed to the ls a minimum, it should include:
+The sample tag is the means for identifying and recording the sample and the pertinent information about it.
+The sample tag should be legibly written and completed with an indelible pencil or waterproof ink.
+The information should also be recorded in a logbook.
+The tag should be firmly affixed to the sample container.
+As a minimum, it should include: